 Creditors will be aware the First Tier Tribunal ("FTT") found in the Company's favour, which HMRC subsequently appealed.
-This was heard by the Upper Tier Tribunal ("UTT") in February 2014, which again found in the Company's favour save for a small number of discrete issues which were referred back to the FTT for consideration on the basis that the UTT did not consider that the original FTT decision had properly addressed those matters.
+The appeal was heard by the Upper Tier Tribunal ("UTT") in February 2014, which again found in the Company's favour save for a small number of discrete issues which were referred back to the FTT for consideration on the basis that the UTT did not consider that the original FTT decision had properly addressed those matters.
 A date is awaited for this hearing.

-HMRC were given leave to appeal to the Inner House of the Court of Session in Scotland in respect of the UTT decision and this matter was heard over a four day period commencing on 7 July 2015.
+HMRC was given leave to appeal to the Inner House of the Court of Session in Scotland in respect of the UTT decision and this matter was heard over a four day period commencing on 7 July 2015.
 On 4 November 2015, the Inner House decision was published and found in favour of HMRC.

 Following consultation with their legal advisors and the Committee, the Joint Liquidators sought leave to appeal the Court of Session's decision.
-The application was lodged on 27 November 2015 and leave to appeal was subsequently granted at a hearing on 8 March 2016.
-The appeal will be heard in the Supreme Court in London.
+The application was lodged on 27 November 2015 and leave to appeal was granted at a hearing on 8 March 2016.
+The Notice of Appeal to the Supreme Court was filed in April 2016.
+The Joint Liquidators have recently been advised that the Supreme Court will hear the appeal on 15 and 16 March 2017.